godotengine/godot-website/collections/_article/gsoc-2019-progress-report-2.md

 In the above screenshot, the name `GitAPI` is coming directly from the GDNative addon that implements the Git interaction.
 If you'd like to know how we managed to detect addons from the editor and use it to implement an API which is consumed by the editor, you can refer to the devlog links in the previous section.
 The solution came out to be rather simple but it required some extensive research from both my mentors and me since this use case of GDNative was rather an odd one.
 Anyway, we are happy to share the results that we have found.

 When the Git addon is initialized, the addon also initializes a bare `.gitignore` file.
-All these behaviours are handled by the addon so the engine is not required to do any of the VCS specific tasks.
+All these behaviors are handled by the addon so the engine is not required to do any of the VCS specific tasks.

 Currently, we can expect the Commit panel to look similar to what is shown below (not representative of the final version):